aleku399/gatsby-starter-netlify-cms/src/pages/blog/2019-school-tour/index.md

     I enjoyed the interactions as many of them were interested in fashion and TV career paths.
 </p>
 <p>
-    Starting the month of February, I am taking it upon my self to reach out to more school going pupils and students with support from my friend Anna Muscetta a doctor and the wife of the Italian Ambassador to Uganda.
+    I am taking it upon my self to reach out to more school going pupils and students with support from my friend Anna Muscetta a doctor and the wife of the Italian Ambassador to Uganda.
 </p>
 <p>
     PS.
 I encourage other media personalities to join this movement since they are looked at as role models by teenagers. contact bettinahtianah19@gmail.com